Dawn Marick

 Samantha Golden

-We need everyone to sign a petition so management sees just how many people are closely following our contract.
+We are now in February with our contract expiring at the end of this month.
+The bargaining team needs our employer to know that we will all stand together to demand a fair contract.
+This starts with our petition.
 Find a local unit officer, bargaining team member, or action team member today to sign a petition and find out how you can help track down coworkers who haven't signed yet.

 If you are working and cannot join us, make sure to at least wear a WSNA sticker to support the team and, ideally, wear your WSNA blue T-shirt.
 We will have shirts at bargaining if you’d like to pick one up.